 Cerebus Retcon: In the original short, Abraham Lincoln appeared as the king of Mars.
 At the time, this was just the height of Surreal Humor.
 In "Son of Mars", it's revealed that this is actually supposed to be the same person as our Abraham Lincoln, and the reason he's dead in our universe is because he traveled back in time and was killed there.

 The third season and onward is notably darker and more mature (and less silly) than the previous seasons.

 BMO's character arc has really taken an...interesting direction.
 Initially, BMO was developed as a comedic character to play off of Finn and Jake.
-As the series progressed, it became more aware of it's limitations and tried to openly defy them.
-BMO's dream is to be a real boy and talks to itself in the mirror regarding the topic.
-Episodes like "BMO Noir" and "BMO Lost" are also major indicators that that is something more than meets the eye.
-In them, BMO surrounds himself with strangely emotional characters such as Lorraine, Ronnie, Bubble, and Sparkle, and throws itself headlong in his quests, as if it wishes to become a hero like Finn.
+As the series progressed, it became more aware of its limitations and tried to openly defy them.
+BMO's dream is to be a "real boy" and it talks to itself in the mirror regarding the topic.
+Episodes like "BMO Noir" and "BMO Lost" are also major indicators that it is something more than meets the eye.
+In them, BMO surrounds itself with strangely emotional characters such as Lorraine, Ronnie, Bubble, and Sparkle, and throws itself headlong into quests, as if it wishes to become a hero like Finn.
 Even if it would most likely die, it still continues headlong in danger, often breaking down physically or mentally.
-"James Baxter the Horse" has BMO caring for an egg on his/her chest, pretending to be pregnant... and then BMO drops and cracks the egg.
-BMO, of course, cries, likely thinking that it was really his/her baby.
-The concept really evokes all kinds of Fridge Horror.
+"James Baxter the Horse" has BMO caring for an egg, pretending to be pregnant... and then BMO drops and cracks the egg.
+BMO, of course, cries, likely thinking the egg was really a baby.
+The concept evokes all kinds of Fridge Horror.

 Finn is ordered to kill an unaligned ant, which he refuses to do.